 To be eligible for a Home Visit you must:

-- Your household must be responsible for paying the utility bills.
+- You or your partner is responsible for paying the utility bills.

-In addition to the above you must meet at least one of the following 3 eligibility criteria
+In addition to the above you should meet at least one of the following 3 eligibility criteria

 - Personal Independence Payment (PIP)